John White (ethnographer): Works

 White was employed by the government of New Zealand to compile a complete history of the Māori traditions; he had completed six volumes at the time of his death.
-They appeared in 1889 with the title The Ancient History of the Maori (Wellington).
-He was also author of a novelette, entitled Te Rou, Or, The Māori at Home (1874).
+They appeared in 1889 with the title: The Ancient History of the Māori, his Mythology and Traditions (Wellington).
+He was also author of a novelette, entitled: Te Rou, Or, The Māori at Home (1874).